christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 1. Open a source code file in the editor
 2. Right-click anywhere in the editor
 3. Select "Comment Cleaner Pro: Clean Current File"
+4. Configure your cleaning options:
-4. Choose whether to create a backup
+   - Choose whether to create a backup
+   - Select if TODO & FIXME comments should be preserved
+   - Decide whether to keep documentation comments
+   - Determine if unknown file types should be processed
-5. The editor will refresh automatically with comments removed
+5. The editor will refresh automatically with comments removed according to your settings

 ### Method 2: Command Palette
 1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac)